 The first event will cause a device RESET.
 The two latter events are considered a continuation of program execution.
-The $\overline{\text{TO}}$ and $\overline{\text{PD}}$ bits in the STATUS register can be used to determine the cause of device RESET.
-The $\overline{\text{PD}}$ bit, which is set on power-up, is cleared when SLEEP is invoked. $\overline{\text{TO}}$ bit is cleared if WDT Wake-up occurred.
+The TO and PD bits in the STATUS register can be used to determine the cause of device RESET.
+The PD bit, which is set on power-up, is cleared when SLEEP is invoked.
+TO bit is cleared if WDT Wake-up occurred.

 When the SLEEP instruction is being executed, the next instruction (PC + 1) is pre-fetched.
 For the device to wake-up through an interrupt event, the corresponding interrupt enable bit must be set (enabled).
 Wake-up is regardless of the state of the GIE bit.
 If the GIE bit is clear (disabled), the device continues execution at the instruction after the SLEEP instruction.
-If the GIE bit is set (enabled), the device executes the instruction after the SLEEP instruction, then branches to the interrupt address (0004h).
-In cases where the execution of the instruction following SLEEP is not desirable, the user should have an NOP after the SLEEP instruction.
+If the GIE bit is set (enabled), the device executes the instruction after the SLEEP instruction after the SLEEP instruction of the instruction following SLEEP is not desirable, the user should have an NOP after the SLEEP instruction.